-I had a nice message in my Flickr inbox this afternoon from juanchi003 (who has some great portrait work on his stream BTW, check-it-out) politely asking about how I have achieved a “film burn effect” in my recent uploads.
+I had a nice message in my Flickr inbox this afternoon from juanchi003 (who has some great portrait work on his stream BTW, check it out) politely asking about how I have achieved a “film burn effect” in my recent uploads.

-I shoot only with film and do not do any digital or other post processing, I just have the negatives scanned when they are developed at the lab so the effect that you notice is directly on the original exposure.
+I shoot only with film and do not do any digital or other post-processing, I just have the negatives scanned when they are developed at the lab so the effect that you notice is directly on the original exposure.
 I think that there are three contributing factors to this effect:

-Secondly some of these shots were actually overexposed.
+Secondly, some of these shots were actually overexposed.
 I was using iSO 400 film in very bright daylight – it is quite sensitive and really for lower light conditions so even with my lense on the smallest aperture available, it was still overexposing it so effectively burning out a lot of the colour.
 Also iSO 400 film has a noticeably coarser grain which I think contributes to the effect.

-Finally the lense you use can make a difference under different conditions.
+Finally, the lens you use can make a difference under different conditions.
 Some lenses seem to be sharper or softer, especially when there is a lot of contrast in the image.
 This is really a subtlety that you notice with use as you get to know different lenses.
 I am quite sure that the Takumar lenses I was using on this Pentax had some part to play in the final effect but I have a lot still to learn about this.

 I have heard that there are “photoshop recipes” that you can use to achieve these sorts of effects post-processing but, of course, I would heartily recommend playing around with expired film and analogue equipment if you get the opportunity.
 I think you have less control and I wish I could say that I was deliberately aiming for certain effects at the time but it is more often a case of learning by looking back at what you did and trying to replicate it as well as getting used to the quirks and capabilities of your equipment.